No items found.

 Instructions:

-5. Serve: Serve immediately with your choice of toppings, such as fresh fruit, maple syrup, or powdered sugar.
+Serve immediately with maple syrup, fresh fruit, dairy-free whipped cream, or powdered sugar.

 Notes: